JoshuaMichaelHall-Tech/project-aws-infrastructure/docs/architecture.md

 - **Data Protection**: Encryption at rest for all data stores, KMS for key management
 - **Logging & Monitoring**: Centralized logging, CloudTrail, CloudWatch, and GuardDuty
 - **Compliance**: AWS Config rules for continuous compliance monitoring

+## Regulatory Compliance

+The infrastructure is designed to meet the requirements of key financial regulations:

+### PCI-DSS Compliance

+- Network segmentation with restricted access controls
+- Encryption of cardholder data in transit and at rest
+- Strong access control measures with least privilege
+- Monitoring and logging of all access to network resources and cardholder data
+- Regular testing of security systems and processes

+### SOC 2 Compliance

+- Security, availability, and confidentiality controls
+- Monitoring of unusual or unauthorized activities
+- Logical and physical access controls
+- System operations monitoring
+- Change management processes

+### GDPR Compliance

+- Data encryption and pseudonymization
+- Regular security testing and assessments
+- Data backup and disaster recovery capabilities
+- Process for regularly testing security measures
+- Data minimization and purpose limitation

 ## Disaster Recovery